-Dragging a dense cloud of leaded, the Fairlane swung by Swingo’s, Cleveland’s famous-for-calling-itself-famous Celebrity Inn, and we climbed in — me shotgun, Bruce in back, Bruce when he was skinny and wispy-bearded, hanging over the front seat, like a kid in a Bruce song — so Charlie could show us the sights:
+Dragging a dense cloud of leaded — charcoal across low gray — the Fairlane swung by Swingo’s, Cleveland’s famous-for-calling-itself-famous Celebrity Inn, and we climbed in.
+Me shotgun, Bruce in back, Bruce, when his curls were curls and arms kid-skinny, hanging over the front seat like an outbound boy in a Bruce song.
+My friend Charlie, slouching in the driver’s, was going to show us the sights:

 A dive bar Charlie liked.
 A dive bar his band played before they threw him out for being drunk all the time.
-A dive bar next to a radio station — “Allen Freed” Charlie tossed out, by way of history lesson.
+A dive bar next to a radio station — “Allen Freed” Charlie tossed out, by way of history lesson, as we rattled past.
 A dive Charlie liked to hang, by the record store he liked to hang.
 And here he snatched his fingers from the wheel to count down the righteousness within — “Ayler.
 Ornette.
-5. Godz.
-Stooges.” — before plugging another Camel in rubber-band lips, another homemade cassette in the dash, and drifting into focus and out.
+The 5.
+The Godz.
+Stooges...” — before plugging another Camel in rubber-band lips, another homemade cassette in the dash, and drifting into focus and out.

 “Hey, Bruce,” I could hear him saying, “why don’t you invite that Creem kid to the Cleveland show.”